 For the purposes of these conditions a hirer shall mean:

-- An authorised representative of a society or organization
+- Authorised representatives of a village society or organization.

 - The hirer will, during the period of the hiring, be responsible for the supervision of the premises, the fabric and contents, their care and safety from damage, the behaviour of all persons using the premises and the safe supervision of car parking.

 - The hirer shall not use the premises for any purpose other than that described at the time of booking and shall not sub-hire or allow the premises to be used for unlawful purposes.

 - The hirer for a seated event shall ensure that the hall capacity of 100 is not exceeded.

 - The hirer should not allow anything to be brought on to the premises which may endanger people or the building and render invalid the hall insurance policies.